eldub1999/n8n-document-processor/approach.md

    - Support for drag-and-drop uploads
    - Progress indicators for large files
    - Client-side validation before upload
-   - Duplicate detection and user notifications
+   - Duplicate detection and error notifications

 2. **Document Management**:
-   - Intuitive list view with sorting and filtering
+   - Intuitive list view with sorting and filtering based on metadata tags
    - Preview functionality for common file types
    - Batch operations for efficiency
    - Version history access and management
-   - Options to replace existing documents with new versions
+   - Update button for creating new versions of existing documents

 3. **Responsive Design**:
    - Mobile-friendly interface